Hyperbolic times in Minkowski space: Hyperbolic geometry in relativity

 \section{Hyperbolic geometry in relativity}

 The discovery of hyperbolic geometry is one of the most impactful developments in the history of mathematics.
-Its revelation by Gauss, Bolyai, and Lobachevsky in the 19th century was the culmination of a story spanning over 2,000 years that rivals any multi-generational science fiction saga in drama and excitement \cite{cannon1997hyperbolic, rosenfeld2012history}.
+Its revelation by Gauss, Bolyai, and Lobachevsky in the 19th century was the culmination of a story spanning over 2,000 years that rivals any multi-generational science fiction saga in drama and excitement \cite{rosenfeld2012history}.
 The subsequent analysis of non-Euclidean geometry by Beltrami, Poincaré, and Riemann was the necessary mathematical development that prepared the ground for special and general relativity as physical theories of space, time, and gravity.
-Minkowski was keenly aware of the central role that hyperbolic geometry played when he declared the unification of space and time into spacetime as a four-dimensional manifold with a metric of negative signature \cite{gray_non-euclidean_1999, walter2007breaking, walter_minkowskis_2010, galison2010minkowski}.

-The interpretation of Lorentz transformations as hyperbolic rotations gives a visually appealing and intuitive demonstration of relativistic phenomena such as velocity addition or Thomas precession \cite{rhodes_relativistic_2004, ungar2008analytic, dray_geometry_2017, dray2021geometry}.
-Hyperbolic geometry not only provides the kinematic space of special relativity \cite{gray_non-euclidean_1999, barrett2011hyperbolic}, it also serves as a model for space that connects a source of radiation to an idealized, far-away observer (see Sec.~\ref{sec:snapshot}).
+Even though Minkowski space is flat, hyperbolic geometry plays an important role in special relativity that Minkowski was keenly aware of \cite{gray_non-euclidean_1999, galison2010minkowski}.
+For example, the interpretation of Lorentz transformations as hyperbolic rotations gives an intuitive demonstration of relativistic phenomena such as velocity addition or Thomas precession \cite{rhodes_relativistic_2004, ungar2008analytic, dray_geometry_2017, Moore2022}.
+Hyperbolic geometry not only provides the kinematic space of special relativity \cite{gray_non-euclidean_1999}, it also serves as a model for space that connects a source of radiation to an idealized observer (see Sec.~\ref{sec:snapshot}).

 General time functions that share the asymptotic properties of hyperbolas are called hyperboloidal \cite{friedrich1983cauchy}.
 The behavior of such hypersurfaces makes them appealing to describe global aspects of spacetimes, including asymptotic boundaries, black hole horizons, and cosmological horizons.
 In suitable hyperboloidal coordinates, space flows toward null horizons similarly as in the river model of black holes \cite{martel2001regular,hamilton2008river}.
-Hyperboloidal time functions play an increasingly important role in relativity across many active research areas such as black-hole perturbation theory, gravitational waves, and the mathematical analysis of wave equations \cite{macedo2022hyperboloidal, jaramillo2022pseudospectrum, ripley2022computing, peterson20233d, da2023hyperboloidal, markakis2023symmetric, vano2023spherically, panosso2024hyperboloidal, gajic2024late, lefloch2023euclidean}.
+Hyperboloidal time functions play an increasingly important role in relativity across many active research areas such as black-hole perturbation theory, gravitational waves, and the mathematical analysis of wave equations \cite{gautam2021summation, macedo2022hyperboloidal, jaramillo2022pseudospectrum, peterson20233d, markakis2023symmetric, panosso2024hyperboloidal, lefloch2023euclidean, vano2023conformal, kroon2024v}.